 Pick-up or delivery?

-Following your successful submission of the Jetstar Travel Card online application form, you should get your card in the post within seven - 10 business days.
+Following your successful submission of the Jetstar Travel Card online application form, you should get your card in the post within seven to ten business days.
 In some instances, you may be required to verify your identity at Australia Post.
 If this is the case, it may take longer to receive your card.